 Freeport is a very small borough located in the state of Pennsylvania.
 With a population of 1,715 people and just one neighborhood, Freeport is the 687th largest community in Pennsylvania.
 Freeport has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Freeport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Freeport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Freeport is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Freeport who work in office and administrative support (13.69%), healthcare (8.94%), and personal care services (8.54%).

 Also of interest is that Freeport has more people living here who work in computers and math than 95% of the places in the US.